-The hybrid model comprises priority access and the congestion relief market (CRM).
+The hybrid model comprises priority access and the CRM.
 Both components aim to collectively achieve the reform objectives of more efficient operations and investment decisions and are designed to work together.

-The currently proposed arrangements for priority access are that dispatchable resources would be assigned a level of priority that can provide an advantage or disadvantage in the access dispatch run when they are subject to network constraints.
+The currently proposed arrangements for priority access are that market participant resources would be assigned a level of priority that can provide an advantage or disadvantage in the access dispatch run when they are subject to network constraints.
 This aims to provide locational signals for investment decisions to discourage inefficient investment in congested areas.

 If implemented in isolation, priority access could lead to inefficient dispatch outcomes.
-However, when combined with the CRM, which incentivises generators to bid more cost reflectively and consequently enables any inefficiencies in the priority access dispatch to be largely unwound, the hybrid model should result in more efficient investments and operations than the current NEM dispatch.
-An outline of the priority access approach using bid price floors (BPFs) and the CRM physical dispatch is presented in Figure 2.2 below.
+However, when combined with the CRM, which incentivises generators to bid more cost reflectively and consequently enables any inefficiencies in the priority access dispatch to be largely unwound, the hybrid model would result in improved investment and operational efficiency when compared to current NEM dispatch.
+An outline of the priority access approach using bid price floors and the CRM physical dispatch is presented in Figure 2.2 below.